SyncfusionExamples/add-and-customize-marker-clusters-in-blazor-maps-control/README.md

-# How to Customize Markers in the Blazor Maps Control
+# How to Customize Marker Clusters in the Blazor Maps Control

-A quick start Blazor project that shows how to add and customize markers in the Syncfusion Blazor Maps component using Blazor WebAssembly app.
+A quick start Blazor project that shows how to add and customize marker clusters in the Syncfusion Blazor Maps component using Blazor WebAssembly app.
 This project also includes a code snippet to enable marker cluster and customize it, how to add a template and multiple marker groups.

 Examples: